MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Scripting/Readme.md

 On level compile, all files from this directory are merged into `NodeFunctions.lua` file, which is copied to TEN `Scripts` folder and executed on level start-up, given that level contains any volumes.
-Therefore, NodeFunctions.lua file should never be modified.
+Therefore, NodeFunctions.lua file in TEN `Scripts` folder should never be modified.

 ### Format